-The module is examined through a reflection paper (2 credits).
+The module is examined through an individual written reflection paper 2 credits.

-Module 5 The innovation process and research methods 7,5 credits
+Module 5 The innovation process and research methods 7.5 credits

-The module is examined through hand-in assignments (3 credits) and a reflection paper (4,5 credits).
+The module is examined through individual written hand-in assignments that are orally presented 3 credits and an individual written reflection paper 4.5 credits.